gasparrivollier/gasparrivollier/README.md

 I am mostly focused on process improvement using both data analysis and low code development, for fast and impactful projects.

-I have knowledge about SQL, Python and C#.
+I have knowledge about SQL, Python and C# (Specially with Unity).
 I have worked on personal projects with all of these technologies, which you can find in this repository.

 Feel free to reach me at LinkedIn at <a href="https://www.linkedin.com/in/gaspar-rivollier/">/gaspar-rivollier</a>